National Honor Society

 Eligible candidates will meet the following criteria:

-- Earn a cumulative GPA of 90.00% or higher by the end of the first semester of junior year.
+Earn a cumulative GPA of 90.00% or higher by the end of the first semester of junior year.
+This GPA includes weighted courses and no rounding up of the GPA.

 Members of the National Honor Society are expected to exceed the expectations defined by the first induction class of 1934: